maboiteaspam/readit/README.md

     # open README.md at cwd
     readit

     # open some.md at cwd
     readit some.md

+    # set a specific port
     readit some.md --port 64002

+    # inject a specific css
     readit some.md --css /abs/path/to/css

+    # inject a specific template
     readit some.md --template /abs/path/to/template

+    # force a restart
     readit some.md --restart

     # starts the server only